 Closely related to the one-dimensional bin packing problem is the trapezoid packing problem.
 Here items are trapezoidal in shape with a fixed height.
 A practical application of this problem arises in the roofing industry, where large numbers of roof trusses of different lengths and different "end angles" have to be cut from boards of a given length such that wastage is minimsed.
 Though similar to one-dimensional bin packing, the problem is complicated by the fact that the ends of the trapezoids need to be "nested" so that wastage between consecutive shapes is kept to a minimum.
 This problem was first introduced and analysed in the following 2011 paper: "Lewis, R., X. Song, K. Dowsland and J. Thompson (2011) 'An Investigation into two Bin Packing Problems with Ordering and Orientation Implications'.
 European Journal of Operational Research, vol. 213, pp. 52-65."
 The problem instances used in this paper can be downloaded here.

-In a more recent publication* significant improvements to the results reported in the above 2011 paper have been achieved by (a) designing and making use of an exact polynomial-time algorithm for optimally packing a set of fixed-height trapezoids into a single bin, and (b) by using a number of specialised evolutionary-based methods when packing across multiple bins.
-The source code and a detailed breakdown of the results of this work is available here. *("Lewis, R. and P. Holborn (under review) 'How to Pack Trapezoids: Exact and Evolutionary Algorithms'.
-IEEE Transactions on Evolutionary Computation.")
+In a 2016 publication entitled 'How to Pack Trapezoids: Exact and Evolutionary Algorithms', significant improvements to the results reported in our 2011 paper were achieved by (a) designing and making use of an exact polynomial-time algorithm for optimally packing a set of fixed-height trapezoids into a single bin, and (b) by using a number of specialised evolutionary-based methods when packing across multiple bins.
+The source code and a detailed breakdown of the results of this work is available here.

 Some of my work has concerned the use of metaheuristics to help solve sudoku puzzles.
 The C++ code used for experiments described in "Lewis, R. (2007).
 'Metaheuristics can Solve Sudoku Puzzles' Journal of Heuristics, vol. 13 (4), pp. 387-401", can be downloaded here.
 Code for the random sudoku problem instance generator used in this research can be downloaded here.